willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>As a starting point, this F# code is a very typical approach to creating a database connection that is thread safe.
+As a starting point, this F# code is a very typical approach to creating a database connection that is thread safe.
 To explain the main points of the code, UserName is the DTO class that we're using for a single table.
 For the connection, a synchronous connection is being used.
 Normally an async connection is used, but in the context of this post, an async connection offers little benefits.
-I've also skipped any form of interfaces for testing and will leave adding that in as an exercise for the reader.</p>
+I've also skipped any form of interfaces for testing and will leave adding that in as an exercise for the reader.

-<p><strong> Step one: A mailbox</strong></p>
+##  Step one: A mailbox
-<p>First, let's take out the lock and wrap the connection in a mailbox.</p>
+First, let's take out the lock and wrap the connection in a mailbox.
 <table class="pre">
 <tbody>
 <tr>